The-Politico/generator-politico-django/docs/using.rst

 Concepts
 --------

 The generator builds the structure for a lightweight application that will compile your static assets using Webpack.
-It uses `Gulp <https://gulpjs.com/>`_ to run the tasks needed to develop and build your scripts.
+It uses `Gulp <https://gulpjs.com/>`_ to run the tasks needed to develop and build your scripts for production.

 In development, the app will use a tiny `Express <https://expressjs.com/>`_ server to proxy Django's development server, serve your static files and push changes to your browser using `Hot Module Replacement <https://webpack.github.io/docs/hot-module-replacement.html>`_.